-Financial instruments consist of cash and cash equivalents, accounts receivable, portfolio investments, debt sinking funds, accounts payable and accrued liabilities, debt and endowment investments.
+Financial instruments consist of cash and cash equivalents, accounts receivable, portfolio investments, debt sinking funds, accounts payable and accrued liabilities, due to/from government and other government organizations, debt, obligations under capital lease and endowment investments.

-Investments are measured at fair value.
-All other financial instruments are measured at cost or amortized cost.
+Investments are measured and carried at fair value.
+All other financial instruments are measured and carried at cost or amortized cost.